 Gold is inert to all common HPLC solvents, acids and bases within the specified pH range.
-It can be corroded by complexing cyanides and concentrated acids like aqua regia (a mixture of concentrated hydrochloric and nitric acid).
+It can be corroded by complexing cyanides and concentrated acids like aqua regia.

-Zirconium Oxide
+Zirconium Oxide (ZrO2)

-Zirconium Oxide (ZrO_2) is inert to almost all common acids, bases and solvents.
+Zirconium Oxide is inert to almost all common acids, bases and solvents.
 There are no documented incompatibilities for HPLC applications.